argoproj/argo-workflows/.github/pull_request_template.md

 Checklist:

 * [ ] My organization is added to [USERS.md](https://github.com/argoproj/argo/blob/master/USERS.md).

-* [ ] My builds are green.
-Try syncing with master if they are not.
+Please leave your PR in draft if you don't need a review yet.

+Builds not green?
+Try syncing with master.